Duque De Caxias Rio De Janeiro, Brazil Travel Guide

 This section provides advice on vaccinations, common health issues, crime prevention, and emergency preparedness.

-No vaccinations are universally for entry into Brazil unless you arrive from a high-risk yellow fever country.
-Yellow Fever is recommended for all travelers, especially outside major coastal cities.
+No vaccinations are universally for entry into Brazil except if you arrive from a high-risk yellow fever country.
+Yellow Fever is advised for all travelers, especially outside major cities on the coast.
 Duque de Caxias falls within the recommended vaccination zone for Rio de Janeiro state.
 Obtain this vaccine before your trip.
 Hep A & B and Typhoid are also recommended.
 Ensure routine vaccinations (Tdap, MMR, influenza) are up-to-date.

 Mosquito-borne diseases like Dengue, Chikungunya, and Zika are present.
 Use Insect repellent, wear long sleeves/pants.
 Food and waterdiseases spread by vectors occur; drink bottled/purified water.
-Avoid ice from tap water.
+Don't have ice from tap water.
 Eat well-cooked food.
 Peel fruits yourself.
 Wash hands frequently or use Hand sanitizer.

 Tap water in Duque de Caxias, like most of Brazil, is not safe for drinking.
 Always drink Bottled water or water filtered and boiled.
 Use bottled water for brushing teeth.
 Exercise caution with street food.
 Choose vendors with high customer turnover and hygienic cooking.
 Opt for fruits you can peel.
 Ensure all meat and fish are cooked thoroughly.